celery/celery/docs/userguide/configuration.rst

 no route or no custom queue has been specified.

 This queue must be listed in :setting:`task_queues`.
-If :setting:`task_queues` is not specified then it is automatically created containing one queue entry, where this name is used as the name of that queue.
+If :setting:`task_queues` isn't specified then it's automatically created containing one queue entry, where this name is used as the name of that queue.